zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/configure-devcs-project-oke/configure-devcs-project-oke.md

   ![](./images/image155.png " ")

-  Note: If not successful, Click in View Recent Build History and check what Job failed.
+  Note: If not successful, Click **View Recent Build History** and check what Job failed.

-6. Now let’s launch the second pipeline named gigispizza\_front in the same way, check parameters in popup window and click in Build now button:
+6. Now let’s launch the second pipeline named `gigispizza_front` in the same way, check parameters in popup window and click **Build now**:

   ![](./images/image156.png " ")